dla

 Revitalising heritage for student living

-344 Student Bedrooms, associated landscaping and amenity space
+344 Student Bedrooms, landscape & amenity

 Homes, Re-use

-344 Student Bedrooms, associated landscaping and amenity space
+344 Student Bedrooms, landscape & amenity

 Homes, Re-use

-Kier Property Developments with AIG as fund
+Kier Property Developments (with AIG as fund)

 Architecture, Interior Design, Conservation